Mete0ri/Task-Tracker/README.md

-# ToDoList Application
+# Task Tracker Application

-**ToDoList** is a simple task management application that allows users to organize their tasks with deadlines efficiently.
+**Task Tracker** is a simple task management application that allows users to organize their tasks with deadlines efficiently.
-You can access the live application here: [ToDoList App](https://todolist-bm48.onrender.com/).
+You can access the live application here: [Task Tracker](https://todolist-bm48.onrender.com/).
 Sometimes it may take a while for the page to load.

 ## Features
 - **Task Management**: Add, view, and manage tasks.